-These are the Best Books for Improving Your Life
+The Best Books for Improving Your Life & Work

-If I had to identify one activity that has had the most profound impact on my life it is reading.
+If I had to identify one activity that has had the most profound impact on my life and work it is reading.

 I come from humble beginnings and reading provided visions of a world that was richer than my immediate surroundings.
 Reading fueled my curiosity and convinced me that I didn't have to be a product of my environment.
 I could transcend it, or better yet, imagine the life I wanted — and then achieve it.